Jinntec/Fore/doc/differences.md

 HTML5 introduced Custom Elements which will fit our needs perfectly.
 They allow to define our own extension elements that behave as first-class citizens in HTML.

 Example:
-`xf:model` becomes `fore-model`
+`xf:model` becomes `xf-model`

-As aforementioned we intend to take some freedom from the specs.
-We therefore use `fore-` as the prefix for our components instead of `xf-` to emphasize this fact.
+Though Fore will take some freedom from the spec we still like to stay close to the ideas of XForms and 'xf-' as the prefix for all elements.

  > in Fore all XForms elements are translated to Custom Element syntax